sokmontrey/sokmontrey.github.io/src/content/experiences/mobihelp.md

 - On-campus Tutor
 tags:
 - September 2024 - present
-description: "20h of students services, helping them with their course questions and concerns."
+description: "~30h of one-to-one tutoring, helping student with their questions and concern about the program."
+date: 2024-09-01
 ---